Ping-pong partitions and locally discrete groups of real-analytic circle diffeomorphisms, I: Construction: Algebraic set-up: virtually free groups and Bass--Serre theory

-\begin{rem} Actually Proposition~\ref{cor:perm} is obtained by a slightly stronger statement: if one denotes by $\Gamma$ the quotient of the action of the finite-index, normal free subgroup $H\subset G$ on the Bass-Serre tree of $G$, then the quotient $G/H\cong \Z_m$ acts by graph automorphisms of $\Gamma$.
-Fixing an orientation on $\Gamma$ and letting $S_0$ be the set of edges, each one chosen with one orientation, one defines the free group $F(S_0)$ and the action of $\Z_m$ on $S_0$ extends to an action on $F(S_0)$. \end{rem}
+\begin{rem} Actually Proposition~\ref{cor:perm} is obtained by a slightly stronger statement: if one denotes by $\Gamma$ the quotient graph of the action of the finite-index, normal free subgroup $H\subset G$ on the Bass--Serre tree of $G$, then the quotient group $G/H\cong \Z_m$ acts by graph automorphisms of $\Gamma$.
+Let $S$ be the set of edges of the quotient graph $\Gamma$, and consider the free group

+where $\overline s$ denotes the edge $s\in S$ with reversed orientation.
+As the action of $G$ on the Bass--Serre tree is without edge-inversion, there exists an orientation $S_0$ of the edges (that is, $S_0$ defines a partition $S_0\sqcup\overline S_0= S$) which is preserved by the action of the quotient $\Z_m=G/H$. \end{rem}

 \begin{ex} In the case of $G=\PSL(2,\Z)\cong \Z_2*\Z_3$ one gets that $G$ is a subgroup of $F_6\rtimes \Z_6$.
 Denoting by $s_1,\ldots,s_6$ the generators of $F_6$, a generator of $\Z_6$ acts as a cyclic permutation of $\{s_1,\ldots,s_6\}$.
-(See~\cite[Ex.
-3.25]{DW}.) \end{ex}
+(See~\cite[Example 3.25]{DW}.) \end{ex}